How to Remove Rear Seat on Kia / Hyundai

 These instructions will help owners of other Kia and Hyundai vehicles such as the Optima, Cadenza, Forte, K900, Sorento, Sportage, Sedona, Soul, Elantra, Veloster, Sonata, Azera, Tucson, Santa Fe, Genesis, and Equus.

-Note that this vehicle has no bolts that you need to remove.
-Other models may have two 10 mm bolts that need to be removed before you can pull out the rear seat.
+Note that this vehicle has no bolts that need to be removed.
+Other models may have two 10 mm bolts that need to be removed before you can remove the rear seat.

 To troubleshoot Kia problems such as no start condition or fuel pump issues, check out this helpful guide on diagnosing vehicle problems like a Mechanic.